Miletich Fighting Systems

 Miletich Fighting Systems (MFS) was a mixed martial arts (MMA) training organization.
 It was recognized as an excellent training camp.
 It has been the training camp for fighters such as Matt Hughes, Tim Sylvia, Jens Pulver, Robbie Lawler, and Jeremy Horn.
 MFS is widely regarded as one of the most successful MMA camps of all time.

 Organization and structure

 MFS traces its roots to 1997, when fighter Pat Miletich established one of the early MMA training schools at his Bettendorf, Iowa gym, Ultimate Fitness.

 The MFS Elite team has produced over 80 television and pay per view level athletes and 14 world champions in various organizations.
 In The UFC alone, 5 of this system's top students have become world champions in weight classes ranging from lightweight to heavyweight.
-Miletich himself, was the UFC's first ever lightweight champion (170 and below at the time).
+Miletich himself, was the UFC's first ever welterweight champion (170 and below at the time).

 According to the Las Vegas Sun, MFS has been defunct since 2008.